Criticism of welfare: Conservative criticism

 According to political scientist Alan Ryan, "[m]odern conservatives argue that liberalism promises a degree of personal fulfillment that the welfare state cannot deliver and that attempts to deliver it will inevitably lead to disillusionment".
 Additionally, citizens' resentment of paying taxes to create benefits for others creates "hostility between more and less favored groups that is wholly at odds with what modern liberals desire".
 Ryan also argued: Moreover, the welfare state must employ an extensive bureaucracy whose members are granted discretionary powers and charged by law to use those powers for the welfare of their clients.
 This means that classical liberals' concern for the rule of law and the curtailing of arbitrary discretion is ignored: bureaucrats are given resources to disburse to their clients. [...]
 The liberation the welfare state promises – liberation from anxiety, poverty, and the cramped circumstances of working-class existence – is easily obtained by the educated middle class and is impossible to achieve for most others.
 There is thus a grave risk of disillusionment with liberalism in general as a result of its failure when it overextends itself.
-Some writers suppose that the worldwide popularity of conservative governments during the 1980s is explained by this consideration.
+Some writers suppose that the worldwide popularity of conservative governments during the 1980s is explained by this consideration.Conservative and libertarian groups such as The Heritage Foundation and the Cato Institute argue that welfare creates dependence, a disincentive to work and reduces the opportunity of individuals to manage their own lives.
+This dependence is called a "culture of poverty", which is said to undermine people from finding meaningful work.
+Many of these groups also point to the large budget used to maintain these programs and assert that it is wasteful.

+In the book Losing Ground, Charles Murray argues that welfare not only increases poverty, but also increases other problems such as single-parent households, and crime.